-The recent hack of Anthem Blue Cross puts millions of people who have health insurance with the company at risk.
+The Anthem Blue Cross data breach has puts millions of people who have health insurance with the company at risk.
 It appears the hack is sufficiently pervasive for hackers to gain access to nearly all customer information maintained by the health insurer including the holy grail of identity theft – social security numbers.
 If you are or have been insured by Anthem Blue Cross, following is a plan of attack for limiting the damage of the hack.

 As you can imagine, Anthem has been hesitant to reveal anything in particular about the hack of its systems.
 Piecing information together, it appears hackers gained access to Anthem data after a malicious bit of malware type software was loaded onto the computer of a high-level employee.
 The login information for that employee was then copied and used to gain access to the system.